Italian Americans: Politics

 In the 1930s, Italian Americans voted heavily Democratic.
 Carmine DeSapio in the late 1940s became the first to break the Irish Catholic hold on Tammany Hall since the 1870s.
-By 1951 more than twice as many Italian American legislators as in 1936 served in the six states with the most Italian Americans.
-Since 1968, voters have split about evenly between the Democratic (37%) and the Republican (36%) parties.
+By 1951, more than twice as many Italian American legislators as in 1936 served in the six states with the most Italian Americans.
+Since 1968, voters have split about evenly between the Democratic (37 percent) and the Republican (36 percent) parties.
 The U.S. Congress includes Italian Americans who are leaders in both the Republican and Democratic parties.
 In 2007, Nancy Pelosi (D-CA) became the first woman and Italian American Speaker of the United States House of Representatives.
-Former Republican New York City mayor Rudy Giuliani was a candidate for the U.S. presidency in the 2008 election, as was Colorado Congressman Tom Tancredo.
-Rick Santorum won many primaries in his candidacy for the 2012 Republican presidential nomination.
-In the 2016 election, Santorum and New Jersey governor Chris Christie ran for the Republican nomination, as did Ted Cruz and George Pataki, who both have a smaller amount of Italian ancestry.
+Former Republican New York City mayor Rudy Giuliani was a candidate for the U.S. presidency in the 2008 election.
 Mike Pompeo, American politician, diplomat, businessman, and attorney, served as the 70th United States secretary of state from 2018 to 2021.

-Geraldine Ferraro was the first woman on a major party ticket, running for Vice President as a Democrat in 1984.
+Ron DeSantis, governor of Florida since 2019, is of Italian ancestry.
+Geraldine Ferraro was the first woman on a major party ticket, running for vice president as a Democrat in 1984.
 Two justices of the Supreme Court have been Italian Americans, Antonin Scalia and Samuel Alito.
 Both were appointed by Republican presidents, Scalia by Ronald Reagan and Alito by George W. Bush.

 The Italian American Congressional Delegation currently includes 30 members of Congress who are of Italian descent.
 They are joined by more than 150 associate members, who are not Italian American but have large Italian American constituencies.
 Since its founding in 1975, the National Italian American Foundation (NIAF) has worked closely with the bicameral and bipartisan Italian American Congressional Delegation, which is led by co-chairs Rep. Bill Pascrell of New Jersey and Rep. Pat Tiberi of Ohio.

-The NIAF hosts a variety of public policy programs, contributing to public discourse on timely policy issues facing the nation and the world.
-These events are held on Capitol Hill and other locations under the auspices of NIAF's Frank J. Guarini Public Policy Forum and its sister program, the NIAF Public Policy Lecture Series.
-NIAF's 2009 public policy programs on Capitol Hill featured prominent Italians and Italian Americans as keynote speakers, including Leon Panetta, Director of the CIA, and Franco Frattini, Minister of Foreign Affairs for the Republic of Italy.